-SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment FSSB Recommendations extend the ongoing treatment of a plan's enrollee, and other arrangements to ensure that health care services to the enrollees will not be interrupted."
-(CMA) Insert an appeals process to the Department before termination.
-(CMA) Other Public Comment recommendations (7) Adhere to any contingency plan (as set forth in the approved corrective action plan) for the continuous delivery of health care services to the plan's enrollees, if the organization's corrective action fails.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 (7) Adhere to any contingency plan (as set forth in the approved corrective action plan) for the continuous delivery of health care services to the plan's enrollees, if the organization's corrective action fails.
 Rule 1300.75.4.5(a)(1)-(7).
 (7) "Adherence" is too strict a term, as plans may change along with circumstances.
-(CAHP/HMOT) (7) Delete "adhere to" and insert "Substantially comply with".
+(CAHP/HMOT) organization and payment to individual providers to ensure continuity of care with individual providers (on a fee- for-service and/or capitated basis), contract provisions to extend the ongoing treatment of a plan's enrollee, and other arrangements to ensure that health care services to the enrollees will not be interrupted."
+(CMA) Insert an appeals process to the Department before termination.
+(CMA) (7) Delete "adhere to" and insert "Substantially comply with".
 (Brown) This requirement should be limited to contingency plans that have been agreed to advance.
-(Hill) (b) Every plan that contracts with an organization shall have adequate procedures in place to assure that the plan complies with the corrective action process and cooperates in the implementation of an approved corrective action plan.
+(Hill) action plan, should participating plans be prohibited from canceling its contract or altering the terms of the corrective action plan during the initial implementation period.
+(3) Should a plan be prohibited from including language in its contracts authorizing the termination of an organization contract for (failure to meet solvency standards) between the time that the organization is out of compliance with the solvency requirements and the implementation of the corrective action plan?
+(3) Should a plan be permitted to require higher solvency standards as part of its contract?
+(Yes, prior to entering into a contract; no, on an ongoing basis.)
+Consider whether the negotiation process for the corrective action plan is likely to implicate any antitrust prohibitions on price fixing. (b) Every plan that contracts with an organization shall have adequate procedures in place to assure that the plan complies with the corrective action process and cooperates in the implementation of an approved corrective action plan.
 Rule 1300.75.4.5(b). (b) Plans require authority to obtain needed data and to obtain corrective action plans that the organization may have with other health plans.
 The Department should provide standard formats for corrective action plans.
 (CAHP/HMOT) (b) Require the Department to ensure that plans have adequate procedures in place.
+(CMA) (b)Every plan that contracts on a risk-bearing basis with a risk-bearing organization shall have adequate procedures in place to assure that the plan complies with the corrective action process and cooperates in the implementation of an approved corrective action plan.
+Rule 1300.75.4.5(b).

-(CMA) Requiring plans to terminate contracts with an organization is inconsistent with similar provisions.
+SB 260 Draft Regulations Plan Comment Medical Group/Provider Comment Consumer/Consultant/ Other Public Comment Subcommittee Recommendations/ Comments 10/26 Requiring plans to terminate contracts with an organization is inconsistent with similar provisions.
 Plans should be allowed, not required to do so.
 Suggest plans may continue contracts but take back previously delegated functions.
-(PC) Clarify compliance with corrective action plans is responsibility of FSSB not health plans notwithstanding any

-SB 260 Draft Regulations Plan Comment Medical Group/Provider Consumer/Consultant/ FSSB Comment Other Public Comment Recommendations requirement that plans monitor written exchange between organizations and FSSB and report non-compliant conditions to FSSB.
+(PC) Clarify compliance with corrective action plans is responsibility of FSSB not health plans notwithstanding any requirement that plans monitor written exchange between organizations and FSSB and report non- compliant conditions to FSSB.
 (LHPC/CAP) General Comments: Revise section so that the physician organization is to "cooperate with the mutually agreed upon" contingency plan to insure that patient care is maintained.
 (AMGA)